 4. Visit the Emerald Pool

-The Emerald Pool is one of the most popular tourist attractions on Dominica Island.
+The Emerald Pool is one of Dominica Island’s most popular tourist attractions.
 The pool is located in the Morne Trois Pitons National Park, and it gets its name from the emerald green color of the water.
 The water is crystal clear, and it’s surrounded by lush vegetation.

 There are several ways to get to the pool, but the most popular is to hike through the rainforest.
-The hike takes about 45 minutes, and it’s a moderate level of difficulty.
-When you reach the pool, you can take a dip or relax on the rocks and enjoy the scenery.
+The hike takes about 45 minutes, and it’s moderate difficulty.
+When you reach the pool, you can dip or relax on the rocks and enjoy the scenery.

-If you’re lucky, you might even spot a turtle swimming in the water.
+You might even spot a turtle swimming in the water if you’re lucky.
 Just be sure to take caution, as the rocks can be slippery.

 See Related: Best Tourist Destinations in the World